MTASZTAKI/ApertusVR/samples/virtualLearningFactory/README.txt

 OSX xcode settings for VLFT launcher
 In XCODE click on project and choose apeVLFTLauncher target

-First either build apeFilamentApplicationPlugin before building the apeVLFTLauncher, or add it to the dependencies of apeVLFTLauncher
+First build apeFilamentApplicationPlugin before building the apeVLFTLauncher.

 In build settings check if other c++ flags contains std=c++17, if not add it